yakivy/jam/README.md

 }
 ```

-### Reval monad
+### Reval effect

-`jam-monad` module provides `Reval` monad that encodes the idea of allocating an object which has an associated finalizer.
+`jam-monad` module provides `Reval` effect that encodes the idea of allocating an object which has an associated finalizer.
 Can be thought of as a mix of `cats.effect.Resource` and `cats.Eval`.
 It can be useful in cases when you need to control an object lifecycle: how many times the object should be allocated, when it should be allocated and how it should be closed.
 In the combination with `jam-cats` it should cover most DI cases.
 For example:
 ```scala
 class DatabaseAccess private () object DatabaseAccess {